-Figure 197: Changing Active ESAP package
+Figure 299 Changing Active ESAP package

 Note: If the client machine has newer ESAP package and if it has to be replaced, then select "Enable the Active ESAP package".
-See Enabling the Active ESAP Package to know about the procedure.
+See "Enabling the Active ESAP Package" on page 468 to know about the procedure.